Private deployment. Stronger controls.

 Platform Architecture

-How the same contract runs across Workshop, Refinery, and Clean Room — and how the proof boundary changes at each tier.
+How the same contract runs across Workshop, Refinery, and Clean Room — and how the assurance boundary changes at each tier.

 Integrations

-How Kenshiki plugs into AI factories, enterprise SSO, evidence systems, and GRC workflows.
+How Kenshiki Labs plugs into AI factories, enterprise SSO, evidence systems, and GRC workflows.

 Kura